 It is common knowledge that in order to have someone open the door for you, you have to knock first.
 Sometimes you have to knock several times, because the person on the other side can’t hear you, or is simply not expecting you to show up.

 You can translate that logic into a campaign strategy, because you can’t expect to make a sell without introducing yourself first.

 Although that line we cross, between knocking for the first and the twentieth time, is very, very thin.
 One knock is too insignificant to expect anything in return, two knocks can get some attention, three is magic number of success….and before you know it, you have turned the invitation into a symphony of ringing door bells and knocking out a drum beat.
 Similar to that notion, you don’t want to drown your subscribers in a waterfall of emails, because those have a history of ending up in the spam folder.
-With the rise of millennials on the receiving end of promotional emails, take a look at the top 6 reasons why emails end up getting ignored:

 According to a 2015 Return Path study, only 79% of commercial emails end up in the inbox, that means, one in five emails never reaches the intended recipient.
 In order to avoid this damaging pitfall, you should always double check your emails for relevant content, duplicate messaging and the ease of subscription service.
 Your client is giving you a chance by opening your email, give them the same privilege by honoring their time and allowing them the option to unsubscribe.